 All participants must be healthy, must pass a physical test (sits ups, push ups, pull ups and one-mile run), need current physical exams, valid census number, and cannot be on any type of medications or have asthma.

 More information is available by calling Elsie or Elson at (928) 283-3021 or 3022.

-The Hopi Jr./Sr. High School Summer Food Service program goes through June 26 from 11:30 a.m. to 1 p.m. in the Hopi Jr./Sr. High School cafeteria.
+The Hopi Jr./Sr. High School Summer Food Service program will go from June 2 through June 26 from 11:30 a.m. to 1 p.m. in the Hopi Jr./Sr. High School cafeteria.
 Meals will be served Monday through Thursday.

 Meals are served to all children, ages 18 and younger, without charge and are the same for all children regardless of race, color, national origin, sex, age or disability - there is no discrimination in the course of meal service.